jaisondavid-m/hackathon-project/README.md

 *Why this works:* A student sitting in the hostel cannot mark attendance because they are outside the classroom coordinates and not connected to that room's specific WiFi router—even if a friend sends them the OTP code.

-### 2. Time-Restricted Sessions (5-Min Expiry)
+### 2. Time-Restricted Sessions (7 Seconds Expiry)
-Attendance codes are dynamically generated and expire automatically after 5 minutes.
-This creates a small window of opportunity that prevents sharing codes for later use.
+Attendance codes are dynamically generated and expire automatically after 7 seconds.
+This creates a tiny window of opportunity that prevents sharing codes for later use.

+### Hashed OTP Verification
+To prevent students from sniffing/monitoring HTTP request payloads and manually marking attendance using external platforms like Postman, the system employs a secure hashing algorithm.
+* **Client-Side Hashing**: The student's device hashes the OTP code before transmitting it.
+* **Backend Validation**: The Go backend verifies and validates the hashed value rather than raw texts, blocking requests from being intercepted and replayed manually.

 ### 3. Clear Verification Audits
 Administrative panels log exactly how each student was verified (e.g., *"Verified via classroom WiFi Router (IP: 192.168.1.10)"* or *"Verified via Geofence GPS Coordinates"*).
 This creates a high-trust verification trail.

+### 4. Admin Threat Notifications & Logs
+If any user attempts to perform unauthorized actions repeatedly (again and again), the system automatically acts to flag the behavior:
+* **Admin Notifications & Mail**: The system triggers real-time alerts and dispatches emails to the administrator using the Go backend's `gomail` integration.
+* **Audit Inspection**: Admins can instantly review the logs to trace the actor's history, specific actions, timestamps, and client IP addresses.

 ---